e2eSolutionArchitect/academy/training/aws/aws-architect-masterclass.md

 ## Training format & Important notes:

-- Total 5 classes, each class length is 2 hours.
 - Class schedule will be published to registered candidates prior to the program start date.
 - Classes may not be recorded.
 Please take notes.
 - This program doesn't include any dedicated study material.
 Maximum whiteboard session and interactive discussion.